The Real Story Behind TalkToTree

 So I worked harder, trying to spin straw into gold.

 And the harder I worked, the more my anxiety grew.

-Writing for all the wrong reasons jams you up.
+The hard truth is, when you write for all the wrong reasons it jams you up.
 It drains the joy out of your work until all you have left on the page is a hard lump of fear.

 My anxiety was just trying to point out the obvious.

 “You're listening to the wrong voice!”